Martin Vrbovčan

 - Tacit knowledge is the true moat, and holds entire companies together (TSMC).

-- Some tacit skills, like charisma or being truly relaxed, can only be learned through mentorship or imitating successful peers.
+- Some tacit skills, like charisma or being truly relaxed, can only be learned through social osmosis, i.e. being in proximity to successful peers.

 -